-There are strict requirements and regulations put in place in regard to airline safety and crew member training, but human error and negligence often comes into play creating hazardous situations that lead to accidents.
+There are strict requirements and regulations put in place in regard to airline safety and crewmember training, but human error and negligence often come into play creating hazardous situations that lead to accidents.

 Airplane accidents are traumatic events that result in considerable losses for the victims.

 Common Causes of Airplane Accidents

 An airplane accident can occur on any type of aircraft including international and commercial aircraft, private aircraft, charter planes, medical aircraft and sightseeing planes.
 Some common causes of airplane accidents include the following: